alexandrehpiva/extract-from-url/README.md

 */
 ```

+# Other considerations

+This function is not performance-oriented.

 # Breaking changes

 v1.3 - The return type of the function change to Url or string depending on passing or not the second parameter